rahul-gharat/dronahq-docs/docs/reference/controls/file-parser.md

 ## Common issues and solutions with use cases

-In this section we will understand about typical problems faced by users when trying to use this control in its differnet configutations.
+In this section we will understand about typical problems faced by users when trying to use this control in its different configurations.
 Following are typical problems encountered when utilizing this control.

 - **Problem**: While using strict mode when user has fixed data structure as provided in the sample file but the files uploaded at run time has some columns missing in the data which causes control to reject the data and show error.
-  - **Solution**: you can use dymamic data mode and then pass the data of the file parser control to `Data Queries -> Custom JavaScript` and you can make sure all your columns are always returned from Data Query and you can use Data Query to bind data to other controls just as you would do with file parser.
+  - **Solution**: you can use dynamic data mode and then pass the data of the file parser control to `Data Queries -> Custom JavaScript` and you can make sure all your columns are always returned from Data Query and you can use Data Query to bind data to other controls just as you would do with file parser.

 - **Problem**: How to use the file parser control to parse data from the file URL that is hosted on internet.